 Another major difference between tequila and mezcal, de Soto notes, is in their production processes.

-Soto notes that another major difference between tequila and mezcal is in the production process.
-Both spirits require the hearts of agave plants (also called the piñas, or pineapples) to be cooked and crushed (often using a tahona, a man- or animal-powered stone mill made of volcanic rock) to extract the juice, which is then fermented and distilled.
+Producing both spirits requires cooking and crushing the hearts of agave plants (also called the piñas, or pineapples), often using a tahona (a human- or animal-powered stone mill made of volcanic rock) to extract the juice.
+The juice is then fermented and distilled.

 “Tequila can only use one type of agave, is steamed inside an industrial oven, and distilled two or three times in copper pots,” he says.

 “The one overall characteristic we can use to differentiate the two is the smokiness found in mezcal.
-This is mainly a result of the cooking process that agave undergoes before becoming mezcal,” said Jimenez.
+This is mainly a result of the cooking process that agave undergoes before becoming mezcal,” says Jimenez.

-While agave for tequila is cooked in industrial steam ovens, agave for mezcal is cooked in pits in the ground that burn wood and charcoal, leading to that smoky flavor.
+While agave for tequila is cooked in industrial steam ovens, agave for mezcal is cooked in pits in the ground that burn wood and charcoal, leading to that signature smoky flavor.

-The labeling of the ages is different, too, says Soto, even if the tequila and mezcal is aged similarly.
-For example, young tequila is blanco, while young mezcal is labeled joven, but they share the same aging category of up to 2 months.
+The labeling of the alcohols’ ages is different, too, says de Soto, even if the tequila and mezcal are aged similarly.
+For example, young tequila is called “blanco,” while young mezcal is labeled “joven,” even though they fall into the same aging category of up to 2 months.

 Adds Jimenez, “I just had an amazing Southern barbecue experience paired with some great pechuga mezcal.
 As for tequila, anything spicy or with a lot of citrus.”

 This is a bright and sophisticated way to use mezcal, but it’s still pretty potent, so sip with caution.
-Get our Basil Mezcal Sour recipe.